FLUX-SE/all_docs/en_US/spat_revolution_doc/Application_Preferences.md

 ### Language

 Allow to change the language of SPAT Revolution.
-English, German, Japanese, French, Spanish are available.
+English, Italian, German, Korean, French, and Spanish are available.
 If you wish to help us to translate SPAT in another language, don’t hesitate to contact us.

 _Default is English_